Code of Conduct

 If a participant engages in harassing behaviour, the group's organisers may take any action they deem appropriate, including warning the offender or expulsion from the group.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of organisational team immediately.
-The organisational team will be listed on the Meetup.com site or on this site and we will try to keep these as up to date as possible.

 We expect participants to follow these rules at all meet ups, all LeedsJS related social events and on all online communication platforms related to LeedsJS.